brucelyu/tensorRGflow/README.md

 ```shell
 python drawRGflow.py --chi 20 --isGilt --gilteps 6e-5 --scheme Gilt-HOTRG --Ngilt 2 --legcut 2
 ```
 All figures will be save to `tensorRGflow/out/eps6e-05_chi20` directory.
-Finally, we can linearze the RG equation of the GILT-HOTRG to calcuate scaling dimensions
+Finally, we can linearze the RG equation of the HOTRG-like scheme to calcuate scaling dimensions
 ```shell
 python hotrgScale.py --chi 20 --gilteps 6e-5 --Ngilt 2 --legcut 2 --iRGlow 5 --iRGhi 21
 ```